Singer Teacher Music and Recordings Live Performances Writer

 — From a high school graduate upon her admission to a highly competitive collegiate vocal program

-In addition to maintaining private studios in the mid-Hudson Valley and Manhattan, Danielle has taught voice at several colleges.
-Currently a Guest Instructor at Vassar College’s Drama Department, she teaches private voice lessons there, and helped with the musical preparation for the groundbreaking 2006 department production, Treaty, created by Kathy Wildberger.
-As a Music Faculty member at Dutchess Community College, she teaches a workshop course called “Finding Your Voice.”
-Danielle was the fall 2000 Artist in Residence at SUNY Ulster in Stone Ridge, NY, and has been a faculty-adjunct at Bard and Hunter Colleges.
-Her students have performed leading roles in professional summer stock companies around the country, sung cabaret shows in Manhattan clubs like Danny’s Skylight Room, the Duplex and Don’t Tell Mama, and recorded professionally.
+While maintaining private studios, Danielle has taught voice at several colleges.
+As a Guest Instructor at Vassar’s Drama Department, she taught private voice lessons and helped with musical preparation for the groundbreaking 2006 department production, Treaty, created by Kathy Wildberger.
+As a faculty member at Dutchess Community College, her workshop course was called “Finding Your Voice.”
+Danielle was the fall 2000 Artist in Residence at SUNY/Ulster in Stone Ridge, NY, and has been a faculty-adjunct at Bard and Hunter Colleges.

 Photo by Michael Gold